 THE NEW WEST

 Daniel Hachard was born in France in the 50s and grew up in Paris influenced by all major art movements, new wave cinema and western classics.
-His style is rooted in the art form of popular comics of the 50s and 60s and inspired by Pop artists Warhol and Lichtenstein as well as Jean Giraud.
+His style is rooted in the art form of popular comics of the 50s and 60s and inspired by Pop artists Warhol and Lichtenstein.

-Early on, Daniel was a student of world renowned French illustrators and artists Joseph Gillain "Jije" and Jean Giraud and after studies in international business and commercial art he moved to New York in the 70s to work in advertising design.
-US artists Milton Caniff and Frank Robbins further contributed to the direction of his future work.
+Early on, Daniel was also inspired by and a student of world renowned French illustrator and artist Jean Giraud aka "Moebius", and after studies in international business and commercial art he moved to New York in the 70s to work in advertising design.
+Artists Milton Caniff & Frank Robbins contributed to the direction of his work.

-In the early 80s while living in Los Angeles, Daniel was fortunate to spend some time with one of his mentors French artist Jean Giraud AKA Moebius while working at the Disney studios.
-Giraud/Moebius, artist of the French comic book series Blueberry, The Incal and Arzach was founder of the renowned sci-fi publication Heavy Metal (Metal Hurlant) and a master of realistic drawings.
-He contributed to the look of many movies such as Blade Runner, Tron, Alien, The Abyss, The Fifth Element and Star Wars V.
+In the early 80s while living in Los Angeles, Daniel was fortunate to spend some time with his mentor French artist Jean Giraud aka Moebius while working at the Disney studios.
+Giraud/Moebius was the artist of the successful French comic book series Blueberry and the founder of the renowned sci-fi publication Heavy Metal (Metal Hurlant).
+He contributed to the look of many movies: Blade Runner, Tron, Alien, The Abyss, The Fifth Element and Star Wars V.

 During the same period, Daniel collaborated with Andy Warhol on product design advertising for Vidal Sassoon Hair Care products, design endorsements for the 1984 Olympics and Halston brand for Max Factor Cosmetics.
 Such working relationships had a lasting influence on Daniel's later work.